hemanth850/Tenzies-Game/README.md

 # Tenzies-Game
-A fun dice game in which the player has to roll the die until all die match a single value
+A fun dice game in which the player has to roll the die until all die have a single value